Adapt-Framework/adapt/docs/articles/getting_started.md

 }
 ```

-At this stage if we were to view the site we would see nothing because all the content is stored in `$_content` but we haven't added `$_content` to the page yet before we add the `$_content` to the page we need to first add our custom header.
+At this stage if we were to view the site we would see nothing because all the content is stored in `$_content` but we haven't added `$_content` to the page yet, before we add the `$_content` to the page we need to first add our custom header.

 We could add our header to **view_default** but this will mean it will only be visable when someone visits www.example.com/, to make it visable on all pages we need to add the content in our constructor.